We are Family - for expectant parents

 Phone: 9217 4321 or

 - Pets teach responsibility.
-Children learn about the requirements of a living being such as food, water and exercise.
+Children learn about the caring for a living being and the importance of providing pets with food, water and exercise.

 - Pets aid childhood development.
 Pets help children develop nurturing and social skills.
-Developing positive feelings about pets can aid self-esteem and help children develop verbal communication and compassion.
+Developing positive feelings about pets can improve self-esteem and help children develop verbal communication and compassion.

 - Pets are a friend to children.
-Children turn to pets when they need a friend, confidante or protector.
-Children often refer to their family pet as their 'best friend' As pets do not judge children or get angry at them, children often trust them with their secrets and private thoughts.
+Children turn to pets and often refer to their family pet as their 'best friend.'.

 - Pets teach life lessons.
 Pets are often the first experience a child has with death and grieving.